 What's included in a field trip to Dorris Ranch:

 - Classes are invited to bring a sack lunch to eat at the ranch after the program.

-Payment: one check made payable to Willamalane Park and Recreation District.
-We cannot accept cash, multiple checks or purchase orders.
+Pricing: Payments must be received in one check made payable to Willamalane Park and Recreation District.
+We cannot accept cash, multiple checks, or purchase orders.